If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 Really hard!

-I wouldn’t be surprised in the least if there are literally (and I do mean literally) more online coaches than there are people looking to hire an online coach.
+I wouldn’t be surprised in the least if there are literally (and I do mean literally) more online coaches than people are looking to hire an online coach.

 Scary eh?